F-Drop&Match: GANs with a Dead Zone in the High-Frequency Domain: Experiments

 \section{Experiments}

 We evaluate our proposed methods (F-Drop and F-Match) by comparing them with naive baselines and the existing methods~\cite{chen_AAAI21_SSDGAN,durall_CVPR20_watch_your_upconv,frankICML20_leveraging_frequency}.
-We evaluate our methods in terms of (i) quantitative metrics for GANs (main evaluations), (ii) sensitivity to the high-frequency components (frequency sensitivity analysis), (iii) fake detection in the frequency domain (fake detection), and (iv) the quality of the generated images.
-The supplementary materials contain an ablation study on F-Match and an analysis of hyperparameter sensitivity of F-Drop.
+We evaluate our methods in terms of (i) quantitative metrics for GANs (main evaluations), (ii) sensitivity to the high-frequency components (frequency sensitivity analysis), (iii) the results in the state-of-the-art settings using StyleGAN2-ADA, and (iv) the quality of the generated images.
+The supplementary materials contain an ablation study on F-Match, an analysis of hyperparameter sensitivity of F-Drop, and fake detection in the frequency domain (fake detection).